bstopp/puppet-aem/README.md

 ### Private Defines

 #### Define: `aem::package`
-This define unpacks the AEM Quickstart jar for prepartion to configure.
+This define unpacks the AEM Quickstart jar for preparation to configure.

 #### Define: `aem::config`
 This define sets up the start templates to ensure the AEM instance executes with the correct state.